Hi! I'm Lindsey.

 I’ve been making many varieties of pesto over the past several years.
 What I love so much about this sauce is that it’s highly customizable.
 As long as you use a few of the basic elements, you can use just about anything you have on hand to make it work for you.

-If you’re unsure of how to balance different tastes, I’d highly recommend checking out the 5 basic tastes post.
+If you’re unsure of how to balance different tastes, I’d highly recommend checking out the 5 basic tastes.

 This easy pesto recipe requires just a handful of simple, fresh ingredients